-SBI Health Education is a division of Sub Board I Inc, a student-owned and operated non-profit corporation.
+SBI Health and Safety Services is a division of Sub Board I Inc, a student-owned and operated non-profit corporation.

 Students Come First.

-Our professional staff and team of trained Peer Educators provide professional, non-judgmental services and activities to enhance the health and wellbeing of all students and their partners.
+Our professional and student staff team members provide professional, non-judgmental services and activities to enhance the health and safety of all students and their partners.

 Frequently Asked Questions

-We are open Monday through Friday, 9:00 am–4:30 pm.
+We are open Monday through Friday, 12pm-4pm.
 During University breaks, our office hours may change.
 Call us to hear any change in hours during those times.

 SBI Safety Services

 Students assigned community service hours through Judicial Affairs can choose to volunteer for the SBI walk stations.
-You will need to pick this placement through Judicial Affairs first and then call our office to set up an appointment.
+You will need to pick this placement through Judicial Affairs first and then call our office at (716) 829-2584 to set up an appointment.
 At this appointment you will receive your time sheet, sign paperwork, and sign up for the 2 hour mandatory training.
-Any question about community service should be directed to Aaron Maracle, Assistant Director.
+Any question about community service should be directed to the Director of Health and Safety Services.
 Hours worked without following this protocol will not be accepted.
-You may NOT choose the Safety Services as your placement if you have received hours due to ANY kind of violence, threats, acts of aggression, etc. We reserve the right to deny placement at our site.
+We do NOT accept students with a violation that is due to ANY kind of violence, threats, acts of aggression, etc or that would threaten the safety or well-being of others.
+We reserve the right to deny placement at our site.

-Contact us by telephone or email.
+Contact us by telephone or email (see above).
 We will talk about your availability and set up a time for training.
 Volunteers for the Safety Shuttle Service need to have a valid driver’s license.